 How To Pass a 4-Point Home Inspection?

-If you own a home in the USA, you might have heard about a 4 point inspection or four point inspection.
-This inspection is important, especially for homes older than 20 years.
+If you own a home in the USA, you may have heard about a 4-point inspection, also known as a four-point inspection.
+This inspection is particularly essential for most homes while searching for homeowners insurance even including newly built homes.
 It looks at the four main systems in your house: the roof, electrical, plumbing, and HVAC.
 Passing a 4 point home inspection helps you get insurance and ensures your home is safe.

 What is a 4 Point Home Inspection?